- Course Delivery

-The School Principalship 7-12 program prepares teachers for the administrative role of principal in a 7-12 school setting.
-The coursework is offered online, while the practicum is completed locally with experienced school administrators serving as mentors.
-Students may choose electives focused on school improvement, instructional and assessment leadership, among others.
+The online School Principalship, Master of Arts in Education (MA Ed) program with a focus on Grades 7-12 program prepares teachers for the administrative role of the principal in a 7-12 school setting.
+Students may select elective courses focused on school improvement, instructional and assessment leadership, among others.

 Bachelor's degree in education from an accredited institution